aarondall/MatroidActivities-M2/introductorySession.md

 	o63 = true

 By the general theory for internally perfect matroids, it follows that the matroid _M_ satisfies Stanley's Conjecture since its internal order is isomorphic to a pure multicomplex (ordered by divisibility).
 We will now produce such a multicomplex.
-First consider the maximal elements in the Hasse diagram of the internal order of _M_.
+First consider the six maximal elements in the Hasse diagram of the internal order of _M_.

 ![internal order][intOrd]